• Home

 Conference History & Scope

-Cognitive Remediation in Psychiatry was started in 1998 as a forum for people interested in treating cognitive disorders to present their research and clinical initiatives.
-Our goal is the education of mental health professionals about cognitive health across the lifespan, how cognitive health challenges can impact everyday functioning, how to provide cognitive remediation to people with a range of mental health conditions and across diverse settings, and the factors that influence a positive response.
-The ultimate goal of addressing cognitive health is to promote cognitive and social recovery.
+Cognitive Remediation in Psychiatry was started in 1998 in order to provide a forum for people interested in treating cognitive disorders, to present their research and clinical initiatives.
+Our goal is the education of mental health professionals about different approaches to treating cognitive deficits, how cognitive deficits can impact everyday functioning, the factors that influence a positive response to cognitive remediation, and how to provide cognitive remediation to different psychiatric populations.
 We welcome you to our family of researchers, clinicians, policymakers and advocates, and hope that through participating you will join the mission of addressing cognitive health in people affected by mental illness.

 Conference Administration